 Crispy Egg and Sausage Breakfast Flautas are flour tortillas stuffed with scrambled eggs, sausage, and pepper jack cheese.
 Substitute a milder cheese if you don’t favor “spicy.”
-Perfect for breakfast or supper.

 If you have overnight house guests in the plans, what’s for breakfast?

 Since I always eat the same thing every morning or nothing at all, I don’t have many options in my breakfast recipe repertoire.
-But I need some good recipes in my pocket for house guests.
+But I need some tasty recipes in my pocket for house guests.